scinode/node-graph/docs/source/yaml.rst

     ng = NodeGraph.from_yaml("test_yaml.yaml")

-Export nodetree to YAML file
+Export node graph to YAML file
 ====================================
-One can export a nodetree to a YAML file by:
+One can export a node graph to a YAML file by:

 .. code-block:: python